 11. Annex A to this report includes the report presented to the 2020 Vision Partnership Member Governance Board, and agreed for formal consideration by each of the Partner Councils.
-These documents were considered by the Overview and Scrutiny Committee at its Meeting on 1st September 2015, and any comments made will be reported at the Cabinet Meeting.
-One Member requested that additional information be made available regarding the Council's "baseline funding position" - this data has been included at Annex B.
+These documents were considered by the Overview and Scrutiny Committee at its Meeting on 1st September 2015, and the extract from the unconfirmed Minutes of that Meeting is as follows:-